On this page:

 You can withdraw your application in writing at any time before it has been determined by the BLA.
 Please note that the fee is non-refundable.

-If your application is successful, you will receive a conveyancer’s licence which is ongoing unless surrendered, suspended, disqualified or cancelled.
-To familiarise yourself with your ongoing obligations and licensing requirements, view our Running your business section.
+If your application is successful, you will receive a conveyancer’s licence by email.
+Your licence is ongoing unless surrendered, suspended, disqualified or cancelled.
+You can view and print a copy of your licence certificate in your myCAV account.
+To familiarise yourself with your ongoing obligations and licensing requirements, view Running your business.

 Conditions on a licence